 The yoni is the key to discovering this empowering form of sexuality; it is the gateway to a woman’s innermost core.
 The word yoni comes from Sanskrit and refers to the entire female genital area, from the external parts of the vulva to the vagina, uterus, and ovaries.

 Yoni massage is now being bantered around media circles and touted by some as a new trend, but yoni massage is nothing new and instead it is a spiritual treatment that has been practiced for centuries in both India and in China for the purpose of healing and empowering women.
 These practices were once performed in Tantra Temples and the Icon of Yoni’s and Lingam’s is visible at remaining temples.
-Yoni massage was a unique ancient sacred healing modality to release trauma and emotions.
+Yoni massage was a unique ancient sacred healing modality to release past negative events and emotions.
 Treatments would have been performed by the High priest or Daka (male healer.)

 In the tantric tradition, women have been admired for their power to initiate others, while the yoni is honoured and worshipped as a healing place and residence of the goddess.
 Each woman is seen as the embodiment of sensuality, as transmitting sexual strength and creativity.
 This praise of the female goddess and her arts of love is described in Indian works such as the Kama Sutra and the Ananga Ranga, which elevate sexual passion to a spiritual level.